cakephp/docs/en/index.rst

 .. container:: offline-download

+    **Read the book anywhere**

-    Prepared by the CakePHP community, you can download the documentation and read it almost anywhere anytime.
+    Enjoy the CakePHP cookbook almost anywhere.
+Available, as both a PDF and EPUB, you can now read the docs on more devices and offline.

     - `PDF <../_downloads/en/CakePHPCookbook.pdf>`_
     - `EPUB <../_downloads/en/Cookbook.epub>`_